Workplace design has evolved quickly over the past decade with the workplace now seen by many companies as an important strategic asset.

 In this guide, we take a look at why office design matters and how it can have a positive impact on factors like productivity, collaboration, well-being and creativity.

 This pace of change looks set to continue as the humble office moves from being simply a place where people had a desk, worked from 9 to 5 and occasionally ate some birthday cake.

-So what happened?
+So what happened and does office design matter?
 What fueled this radical shift in how we work and where we work?
-A number of factors underpin this change of mind-set with technological advances a key driver, altering how we work with the environment around us consequently adapting.
-Staff no longer need to sit at a desk at a desktop PC to perform the bulk of their work as ever slimming laptops and mobile devices mean staff can now work from anywhere in the office or even away from the traditional work environment – from coffee shops, client sites or even at home.
+A number of factors underpin this change of mindset with technological advances a key driver, altering how we work with the environment around us and consequently adapting.
+Staff no longer need to sit at a desk at a desktop PC to perform the bulk of their work as ever-slimming laptops and mobile devices mean staff can now work from anywhere in the office or even away from the traditional work environment – from coffee shops, client sites or even at home.

-This short workplace design guide is designed to highlight the benefits of effective office design and to show that investing in a workplace that staff love will reap dividends in the long term.
+This short workplace design guide highlights the benefits of effective office design and shows that investing in a workplace that staff love will reap dividends in the long term.
 Now, let’s look at how you can create a collaborative, creative, productive, happy office where staff love working.

 Collaboration has increasingly become a buzzword in relation to office and workplace design with growing numbers of companies aspiring to create collaborative work environments.
 But what does this mean, how do we create a collaborative workplace and what are the benefits?